rainbowflesh/WSA-automatic-set-proxy-script/README.md

 ### Run

-Once you're configured, run the script;
+Once you're configured, run the script (InitializeWpaProxy.ps1);

 The terminal windows may not close automatically if the WPA was not boot up, or close it manually when your app started.